DHTMLX/scheduler-docs/data/timeline_view.md

 There is a possibility to enable a horizontal scroll in the Timeline view to switch between days/weeks/months without clicking the navigation buttons.

-In order to add a horizontal scrollbar into the timeline, you should use the **scrollable** property.
+In order to add a horizontal scrollbar into the timeline, you should use the **scrollable** property of the api/scheduler_createtimelineview.md method.
 There are also the **column_width** and **scroll_position** options that can be used to configure the horizontal scroll as it's shown in the example below:

 ~~~js
 scheduler.createTimelineView({